zsparal/api-documentation/source/reference/v2/captures-api/list-captures.rst

 Retrieve all captures for a certain payment.

-Captures are used in payments that have the *authorize-then-capture* flow.
+Captures are used for payments that have the *authorize-then-capture* flow.
 The only payment methods at the moment that have this flow are *Klarna Pay later* and *Klarna Slice it*.

 Parameters